SneezyG/BugPilot/README.md

 # 🐞 BugPilot: AI Assistant for Bug Ticket Triage.

-A FastAPI backend that uses AI to classify bug reports and enables semantic search over historical tickets using embeddings and a Vector DB.
+A Intelligent system that uses AI to classify bug reports and enables semantic search over historical tickets using embeddings and a Vector DB.

 ## [See BugPilot Code Repo](https://github.com/SneezyG/BugPilot)